KimSangYeon-DGU/MultiChat/README.md

 ## What it is used for?
 This program is basic but has many potential for scalability.

-So, anyone who needs this program can use it.
+So, anyone who needs this program for their personal or company projects can use it.

 ## DEMO
 [Server]